 Capsaicin has the potential to modulate metabolism via activation of transient receptor potential vanilloid 1 (TRPV1) receptors.
 Activation of this receptor has been shown to cause lipolysis in fat cells, meaning it helps fat cells release the fat into the bloodstream so that it’s easier to be used as energy.

-Also, “In rodent studies, capsaicin-rich diets have shown favorable effects on atherosclerosis, metabolic syndrome, diabetes, obesity, non-alcoholic fatty liver, cardiac hypertrophy, hypertension and stroke risk.
+Also, “In rodent studies, capsaicin-rich diets have shown favorable effects on atherosclerosis, metabolic syndrome, obesity, non-alcoholic fatty liver, cardiac hypertrophy and hypertension.
 Clinically, ingestion of capsaicin—or its less stable non-pungent analogue capsiate—has been shown to boost metabolic rate modestly.
 (McCarty et. al., 2015)

 The Science Behind Capsaicin